CoreMedia/coremedia-globallink-connect-integration/README.md

 the translation status and to update contents with the received translation result eventually.

-For more detailed documentation visit [GitHub Pages](https://coremedia.github.io/coremedia-globallink-connect-integration/).
+For more detailed documentation visit [GitHub Pages](https://coremedia.github.io/coremedia-globallink-connect-integration/), or browse directly in [docs/ folder](./docs/README.md).